holepunchto/hyperbee/README.md

 Get a key, value.
 If the key does not exist, `null` is returned.
 `seq` is the hypercore version at which this key was inserted.

-Note: uses the state at the time of initiating the read, so write operations which complete after the `get` is initiated but before it resolves are ignored.
 #### `await db.del(key, [options])`

 Delete a key